Crowd controversy: The making of an Inauguration Day photo

 One image was Trump's inauguration on Friday, taken by Jackson just as Trump took the oath of office, Jackson said.

-The other picture was taken by Reuters photographer Stelios Varias from the same spot during former President Barack Obama's first inauguration, at 1:27 p.m. on Jan.
-20, 2009, around the time Obama finished his inaugural address.
+The other picture was taken by Reuters photographer Stelios Varias from the same spot during former President Barack Obama's first inauguration, between 12:07 p.m. and 12:26 p.m., during Obama's inaugural address.

 Reuters published a combination of the two pictures at 2:02 p.m.
 (1902 GMT).
 The caption read: "A combination of photos taken at the National Mall shows the crowds attending the inauguration ceremonies to swear in U.S. President Donald Trump at 12:01 p.m.
 (L) on January 20, 2017 and President Barack Obama on January 20, 2009, in Washington, DC."